tomysaman/cf-lnav-cfml-logger-format/readme.md

 # How to write your own CF log format file

 If you want to write you own log format file, see [lnav log formats docs](https://docs.lnav.org/en/latest/formats.html).
-Below is just a brief explanation on how the one in this repo is written.
+Below is a brief explanation on how the one in this repo is written.

-### json and escaping characters
+### Crafting the regexp pattern

-The regexp pattern in the format definition file might look massive, but it is due to we need to escape all the double quotes from CF log files and the regexp character classes (such as `\d`) within json.
+The regexp pattern in the format definition file might look massive, but it is mostly due to we need to escape all the double quotes from CF log files and the regexp character classes (such as `\d`) within json.
+Below is an explanation on how the one in this repo is constructed.

 A CF log line can be something likes:
 > `"INFO","XNIO-1 task-2","05/18/2022","09:48:55","lucee.runtime.CFMLFactoryImpl","Reset 6 Unused PageContexts"`